voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 This is a guide through the main parts of the official Vue DevTools extension to learn from it and understand a successful approach for building these kinds of tools.

-I hope that this way you can learn with a real world example what exactly each file does, and how everything fits together. **This guide isn't Vue specific in any way,** You don't need to be familiar with Vue at all to follow and hopefully learn something from this guide.
+I hope that this way you can learn with a real-world example what exactly each file does, and how everything fits together. **This guide isn't Vue specific in any way,** You don't need to be familiar with Vue at all to follow and hopefully learn something from this guide.

 This guide is divided under different sections and goes step by step with links to the official source code and analyzing some relevant snippets along the way.